maybe-finance/synth-archive/README.md

 ## External Services

-Currently the app relies either Google or GitHub for authentication.
+- Currently the app relies either Google or GitHub for authentication.
 The easiest of which to set up is GitHub.
+- In order to successfully run `rails db:setup` you will also need to create a [GeoNames](https://www.geonames.org/) account to be used by the [Timezone](https://github.com/panthomakos/timezone) gem.

 You can find the necessary API keys in `.env.example`, which you can copy to `.env` and fill in the values.